Michael Graves warehouse 360 VR tour

 GoPro Hero, Fusion 360, Adobe Audition, Adobe Photoshop, Adobe Lightroom, Adobe Premiere Pro, YouTube Studio

-3. Ideate: User flows and storyboards were created and helped the team determine the order in that we wanted to take our audience through the home.
+3. Ideate: User flows and storyboards shaped the narrative journey through the home.

-4. Design and Build: Using the Adobe Creative Cloud and editing software, an immersive 360 experience with a voiceover was created and published to YouTube.
+4. Design and build: Using Adobe Creative Cloud, we produced an immersive 360° experience with voiceover, published to YouTube.

 PHASE ONE